Little League World Series Baseball: 2009

 Little League World Series Baseball 2009 was developed by Japanese developer Now Production (NowPro).
 The game begins when a player is taken to the main menu.
 They there can choose several different options, including tournament mode, exhibition mode, and skill challenge mode.
 In Tournament mode, a player chooses one of the 16 different regions and tries to reach the Little League World Series by making it through regionals, pool play, and then winning the world series in the knockout round.
 In Exhibition mode, a player can pick any two teams in the game against each other for a faster, less-complicated experience.
+This is also the first game in the franchise to allow players to make their own team.

 2010

 Little League World Series Baseball 2010 was released in North America on July 20, 2010.
 The game begins when a player is taken to a main menu.
 They there can choose several different options, including tournament mode, exhibition mode, and skill challenge.
 In addition, the game features online leaderboards, Trophies and Achievements.

 In tournament mode, a player chooses one of the 16 different regions, and tries to reach the Little League World Series by making it through pool play, then winning in the playoffs.
 In the Exhibition mode, a player can pick any two teams in the game against each other for a faster, less-complicated experience.